stanete/stanete.github.io/_posts/2018-09-13-machine-learning-without-hype.md

 These algorithms are also called **models**. **A model represents a compelx reality in a simpler way**.
 The problem is that any representation wont't be perfect and there will always going to be an **error**.
 Our job will be to maximize the precision with which that model is able to classify, predict or describe that reality 🤔.

 The easiest and most common way to get started is with an iPython notebook.
-That way we can start playing with some machine learning libraries and algorithms right away.
+That way we can start playing with some machine learning libraries and models right away.

-The fastest way to get an iPython notebook up and runnign is using a [docker](https://www.docker.com) 🐳 image.
+The fastest way to get an iPython notebook up and runnign is using a [docker](https://www.docker.com) 🐳 container.
 After installing docker just run the following command in your working repository:

 ```
 docker run -p 8888:8888 -v $(pwd):/src stanete/scikit-learn
 ```

-This will download the docker image and will run a container with everything you need.
+This will download a docker image with everything you need and will run a container.
 It will show you a console message containing a URL that you will have to copy and paste on your browser.
 Just like magic ✨.

 <div class="divider"></div>

 ## The workflow

-Almost any machine learning problem will follow the same workflow.
+We will follow the same workflow on almost every machine learning problem.
 We will talk about it with more detail in future posts.
 But for now here is a simplified version of it:

 1. Gathering and preparing the data
 2. Choosing a model